-Medical Facilities of America is dedicated to our students’ success and wants to highlight students for their efforts!
-MFA has selected William Merring as the Student of the Month for September.
+Medical Facilities of America is dedicated to our students’ success and wants to highlight students for their efforts.
+MFA has selected Jamie Hammer as the Student of the Month for March.

 What the faculty are saying about him:

 “One of the great joys of teaching in our physical therapy program is that we don’t have to mold physical therapists from scratch.
 Instead, we simply uncover the physical therapist that already resides within the student.
 This has never been truer than with our current student of the month, Jamie Hammer.
 Jamie was born to be a physical therapist.
 In baseball we talk about five tool players.
 Jamie is a five tool student – intelligent, curious, hard-working, determined, and compassionate.
 Jamie consistently earns among the highest grades on assessments, but more importantly, he demonstrates a love of learning that is uniformly appreciated by the faculty.
 He asks intelligent questions that move beyond the realm of content and into the realm of application.
 At any time, Jamie is a ubiquitous presence around the building, whether he is studying alongside his classmates or helping patients in the community health clinic.
 He is fearless in his learning, and he brings with him a sense of maturity that is grounded in family and in the quiet confidence that he is doing exactly what he was meant to do.
 I am proud to play even a small role in helping Jamie realize his dream.”

 Price S. Blair, PhD